h-ohsaki/chatgpt-el/README.md

 3. In Emacs, move the point (i.e., the cursor in Emacs) at the end of the query text.
 Alternatively, you can select the region containing the query text.
 Then, type `C-c q` or execute `M-x chatgpt-query`.
-With a prefix argument (e.g., `C-u C-c q`), you will be prompted what query prefix is prepended to the query text.
+With `C-u C-c q`, you can revise the query in the minibuffer.
+With `C-u C-u C-c q`, you will be prompted what query prefix is prepended to the query text.

 4. The query is automatically submitted to the AI in your Chromium/Chrome.
    The reply from the AI will be displayed in another buffer in Emacs.

 5. Once the reply is displayed, type `C-c Q` or execute M-x chatgpt-insert-reply from Emacs.
 The reply from the AI is inserted at the current point.
+Use `C-u C-c Q` to insert both the query text and the reply from the AI.

-6. When requesting translation or proofreading of a text for the AI, it is possible to replace the query text with the response from the Ait.
+6. When requesting translation or proofreading of a text for the AI, it is handy to replace the query text with the reply from the Ai.
 To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING